Charles Coughlin: 1936 to 1938

 In early 1936, at Kennedy's urging, Bishop Francis Spellman and Cardinal Eugenio Pacelli tried to mute Coughlin's vitriol.
 While the American Catholic hierarchy did not approve of Coughlin, only Coughlin's superior—Bishop Michael Gallagher of Detroit—had the canonical authority to curb him.
 Gallagher was a strong supporter of Coughlin and refused to stop him.
 The church hierarchy also feared the backlash from Coughlin's Catholic supporters if they reprimanded him.

 Coughlin opened a new church building at the Shrine of the Little Flower in 1936, an octagonal structure shaped like a tent.
 One of its unique features was an altar positioned at the center of worship.
 This design did not become common in Catholic churches until the reforms of the Second Vatican Council in the 1960s.

 With the start of the 1936 U.S. presidential election, Coughlin was ready to support a third party candidate running against Roosevelt.
-At a NUSJ rally at Cleveland Municipal Stadium on May 11, 1936, Coughlin predicted that NUSF would "take half of Ohio" in the upcoming primary election, citing multiple congressional candidates with NUSJ backing.
+At a NUSJ rally at Cleveland Municipal Stadium on May 11, 1936, Coughlin predicted that NUSJ would "take half of Ohio" in the upcoming primary election, citing multiple congressional candidates with NUSJ backing.
 After the outbreak of the Spanish Civil War in July, Coughlin accused Roosevelt of "leaning toward international socialism" by his failure to support the Nationalists under General Francisco Franco.
 Coughlin presided over the Townsend Convention held in July at Cleveland Public Hall on July 23.
 In his speech on July 16, Coughlin called Roosevelt a liar and a communist, referring to him as "Franklin Doublecross Roosevelt."

 At the Union Party convention at Municipal Stadium in Cleveland on August 16, Coughlin endorsed the party's presidential candidate, House Representative William Lemke.
 Coughlin fainted near the end of his speech.
 In an August 16 Boston Post article, Coughlin referred to Kennedy as the "shining star among the dim 'knights' in the [Roosevelt] Administration".

 Coughlin promised his radio audience that he would retire from broadcasting if he failed to deliver nine million votes for Lemke; he only received 850,000 votes.
 Roosevelt won the election on November 5 by a landslide.
 According to a 2021 study in the American Economic Review, Coughlin's criticisms did reduce Roosevelt's share of votes versus the 1932 election.
 After the election, both the Union Party and its parent organization, the NUSJ, disbanded; Coughlin took a two-month retirement from Golden Hour.

 After Bishop Gallagher died in January 1937, Pope Pius XI replaced him with Edward Mooney, the first Archbishop of Detroit.
 Coughlin then left retirement to return to Golden Hour, in memory of Gallagher.
 In October 1937, Mooney rebuked Coughlin for casting aspersions on Roosevelt's sanity over his nomination of U.S. Senator Hugo Black to the U.S. Supreme Court.